codedecay/trendingBot_2/README.md

 `A`, `B` and `C` -> second degree polynomial coefficients calculated via regression on the training set.

-After the fits have been created, a "decision algorithm" comes into picture to determine which ones deliver the most adequate solution.
+After the fits have been created, a "decision algorithm" comes into picture to determine which ones deliver the best performance.

 You can find more information about trendingBot 1.0 in: http://www.customsolvers.com/trendingbot.html